Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with non-Hermitian Su-Schrieffer-Heeger type matrix

-Likewise, panels (a2)--(e2) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=1$, $m_2=3$, which belongs to Case II in Table \ref{tab:K2inverse}. (a2) and (b2) are the plots of the singular modes of such $K_{\mathrm{nSSH}}$ matrix, where ZSMs are highlighted in red. (c2) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{IJ}$.
+Likewise, Figs.~\ref{nsshbraiding}(a2)--\ref{nsshbraiding}(e2) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=1$, $m_2=3$, which belongs to Case II.
+Figures \ref{nsshbraiding}(a2) and \ref{nsshbraiding}(b2) are the plots of the singular modes of such $K_{\mathrm{nSSH}}$ matrix, where ZSMs are highlighted in red.
+Figure \ref{nsshbraiding}(c2) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{I,J}$.
 The presence of nontrivial braiding phases in the upper-right region of $\Theta_{I,J}$ indicates that there exist particle excitations located at $w_1$ boundary and loop excitations located at $w_2$ boundary that can feel each other via braiding process.
-In contrast, the absence of a nontrivial braiding phase in the lower-left region of $\Theta_{I,J}$ shows that when their $w$ locations are exchanged, the braiding phase vanishes. (d2) shows that as the system size $N$ increases, the braiding phase $\Theta_{1,2N}$ oscillates between $(-\pi,\pi]$, while (e2) shows that the braiding phase $\Theta_{2N,1}$ drastically decays to zero as the system size $N$ increases.
+In contrast, the absence of a nontrivial braiding phase in the lower-left region of $\Theta_{I,J}$ shows that when their $w$ coordinates are exchanged, the braiding phase vanishes.
+Figure \ref{nsshbraiding}(d2) shows that as the system size $N$ increases, the braiding phase $\Theta_{1,2N}$ oscillates between $(-\pi,\pi]$, while FIg.~\ref{nsshbraiding}(e2) shows that the braiding phase $\Theta_{2N,1}$ drastically decays to zero as the system size $N$ increases.

-Panels (a3)--(e3) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=3$, $m_2=5$, which belongs to Case III in Table \ref{tab:K2inverse}.
-In this case, the $K_{\mathrm{nSSH}}$ matrix possesses two sets of ZSMs, highlighted in red and purple in Panels (a3) and (b3).
-Nontrivial braiding statistics arise for both configurations: particles at $w_1$ boundary with loops at $w_2$ boundary, and vice versa, as is demonstrated in the matrix plot (c3) of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{IJ}$. (d3) and (e3) show that as the system size $N$ increases, both $\Theta_{1,2N}$ and $\Theta_{2N,1}$ oscillate between $(-\pi,\pi]$.
+Figures \ref{nsshbraiding}(a3)--\ref{nsshbraiding}(e3) demonstrates the braiding statistics encoded in nSSH-type i$BF$ theories with the $K_{\mathrm{nSSH}}$ matrix specified by $n_1=n_2=2$, $m_1=3$, $m_2=5$, which belongs to Case III.
+In this case, the $K_{\mathrm{nSSH}}$ matrix possesses two sets of ZSMs, highlighted in red and purple in Figs.~\ref{nsshbraiding}(a3) and \ref{nsshbraiding}(b3).
+Nontrivial braiding statistics arises for both configurations: particles at $w_1$ boundary with loops at $w_2$ boundary, and vice versa, as is demonstrated in the matrix plot in Figs.~\ref{nsshbraiding}(c3) of the braiding phase $\Theta_{I,J}=2\pi (K_{\mathrm{nSSH}}^{-1})_{I,J}$.
+Figures \ref{nsshbraiding}(d3) and \ref{nsshbraiding}(e3) show that as the system size $N$ increases, both $\Theta_{1,2N}$ and $\Theta_{2N,1}$ oscillate between $(-\pi,\pi]$.